Booroolong frog: Adults

 This frog is a medium-sized frog, with the females reaching about 55 mm (2.2 inches) of snout-to-vent length (SVL) and the males reaching about 40mm (1.6 inches) SVL.
 It has a rounded snout and a marginally wider head.
-Its smoothly-textured dorsal side is normally of grey, olive, or reddish-brown color with dark reticulations and lighter-colored speckles, while its ventral surface is light or cream-colored with a higher level of granularity.
+Its smoothly textured dorsal side is normally of grey, olive, or reddish-brown colour with dark reticulations and lighter-coloured speckles, while its ventral surface is light or cream-coloured with a higher level of granularity.
 Male frogs exhibit dark specks on the throat.
-The frog is typically slightly warty in appearance, with grey-colored flanks.
+The frog is typically slightly warty in appearance, with grey-coloured flanks.
 The posterior of the thighs are dark-brown and patterned with yellow and black reticulations.
-A faint dark stripe runs from the nostril, through the eye, and encircles the darkly-colored tympanum before ending at the shoulder; this stripe is pale and thin in contrast to the closely related stony creek frog and Lesueur's frog, and can be used to distinguish between the species.
+A faint dark stripe runs from the nostril, through the eye, and encircles the darkly coloured tympanum before ending at the shoulder; this stripe is pale and thin in contrast to the closely related stony creek frog and Lesueur's frog, and can be used to distinguish between the species.
 The armpit is also pale yellow.
-It has brightly golden-colored eyes with a dual-shaded iris.
+It has brightly golden-coloured eyes with a dual-shaded iris.
 The finger and toe discs are relatively well developed and of moderate size, with the length of the second finger exceeding the length of the first.
 The toes are nearly fully webbed while the fingers lack any form of webbing.

 Tadpoles

 The tadpoles develop into a streamlined, or elongated, shape and reach a length of 50mm (2 inches) preceding their complete metamorphosis, which occurs over an average period of 75 days in the summer.
-Similar to the metamorphized adults they have a rounded head with golden eyes, although the sides of the iris are more shaded.
-The mouth is located on the ventral surface with reasonably-spaced nostril cavities.
-The tadpoles' dorsal side is of a dark rusty-brown color and is patterned with shaded mottling that advances along the tail.
-There is a dark-brown colored band across the lower dorsal surface, and the sides present as the same rusty-brown color but with a metallic copper sheen.
+Similar to the metamorphosed adults they have a rounded head with golden eyes, although the sides of the iris are more shaded.
+The mouth is located on the ventral surface with reasonably spaced nostril cavities.
+The tadpoles' dorsal side is of a dark rusty-brown colour and is patterned with shaded mottling that advances along the tail.
+There is a dark-brown coloured band across the lower dorsal surface, and the sides present as the same rusty-brown colour but with a metallic copper sheen.
 In opposition, the ventral surface presents with a golden sheen albeit some darker splotches.
 The tail itself is of thick muscle that narrows as it approaches the rounded tip, and the tadpoles have a non-arched ventral fin.